 All broadband packages require Sky line rental, so Sky Talk is automatically bundled in as well.

-However, you’ll also get some cool features included as standard too - such as the Sky Hub (one of the best routers on the market), free Wi-Fi at hundreds of public hotspots, and internet security in the form of Sky Broadband Shield and a free trial of McAfee Security Centre.
+However, you’ll also get some cool features included as standard too - such as the Sky Hub router, free Wi-Fi at hundreds of public hotspots, and internet security in the form of Sky Broadband Shield and a free trial of McAfee Security Centre.

 Basic Sky line rental is pay-as-you-go, though you can always upgrade your Sky Talk for a little extra.
 The packages are:

-- Sky Pay As You Talk - Only pay for the calls you make.
+- Sky Pay As You Talk - Sky's basic line rental, in which you only pay for the calls you make.

 - Sky Talk Evenings and Weekends Extra - Inclusive UK landline calls in the evenings and at the weekend.